Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Introduction

 \section{Introduction}

 In complex systems, collective behavior emerges from the interactions between individual elements~\cite{dorsogna_self-propelled_2006, nguyen_thermal_2012}, but the state of an individual element often contains very little information.
 It is therefore reasonable, and even desirable, to describe the state of the system by using abstract or qualitative organizational features.
-The negligible contribution of individual agents suggests that it should be possible to infer such features from a relatively small representative subsample of the constituent agents, and this is often the approach applied in practice.
+The negligible contribution of individual agents suggests that it should be possible to infer such features from a relatively small representative subsample of the constituent agents, and the development of tools for effectively doing so is an area of active research.

-One tool for characterizing these organizational structures is persistent homology~\cite{chazal_structure_2016, edelsbrunner_persistent_2008, ghrist_barcodes:_2008, otter_roadmap_2017, zomorodian_computing_2005}, a common tool from topological data analysis (TDA).
-It is applied by constructing a nested family of spaces $X_\epsilon$ which model the structure of the underlying system at a scale parameter $\epsilon > 0$; such a family satisfies $X_{\epsilon'} \hookrightarrow X_\epsilon$ if $\epsilon' < \epsilon$ and is called a \emph{filtration}.
-By applying the $k^{th}$ homology functor, $H_k$, to this filtration, we can track how homology classes \emph{persist} as the scale parameter $\epsilon$ varies.
-In particular, we record the scale parameters $b$ and $d$ at which an individual homology class appears or disappears respectively; these scale parameters are called the \emph{birth} and \emph{death} times of a homology class.
-The multiset of the birth and death times for all of the $k^{th}$ homology classes in a data set is called a \emph{persistence diagram}.
-Persistence diagrams provide a multi-scale summary of the system's organization, while discarding precise information about, and even the identity of, individual elements in a system.
+One tool for characterizing such organizational structures is persistent homology~\cite{chazal_structure_2016, edelsbrunner_persistent_2008,ghrist_barcodes:_2008-3, otter_roadmap_2017, zomorodian_computing_2005}, a common tool from topological data analysis (TDA).
+It is applied by constructing a nested family of spaces, which model the structure of the underlying system at scale parameters $\epsilon$, and summarizes the topological features of this family in an object called a \emph{persistence diagram}.
+Persistence diagrams provide a multi-scale summary of the system's organization, while discarding precise information about individual elements in a system.
 Thus, they are well-suited to characterizing the state of a multi-agent complex system.